aseelbahakeem/Learning-and-practicing-resources-website-AI/README.md

 # Use Case Challenges Open Source Project

-This is an **open-source project** where we post weekly AI & tech use cases for learning and problem-solving.
+This is an **open-source project** where we post weekly AI & tech use cases for learning and problem-solving, and for useful resources

  **Live Website:** [WEBSITE URL](https://aseelbahakeem.github.io/companies-use-case-challenges/index.html)